Reasons for Life Insurance Payout Denial in Canada

 How do my beneficiaries make a claim?

-2. From there, they will give you a list of documents you need and forms to fill out.
-Here are some of the documents and forms you can expect to need or to fill out:
+Review the list of documents which the insurance company requires.
+Here are some of the documents and forms a beneficiary can expect to need or to fill out:

 What do I do if my life insurance claim is denied?